How memory care support can help families avoid burnout

 2. They help older adults with dementia stay engaged.

 Memory support, including cognitive therapies and other wellness activities, can slow mental and physical decline.
 Most family caregivers aren’t experts; they just do what they can because they love the person living with dementia.
-But expertise can play an essential role in the quality of life for those with Alzheimer's disease or dementia.
+However, expertise can play an essential role in the quality of life for those with Alzheimer's disease or dementia.

 Whether your loved one prefers art therapy, music therapy, or another activity, staying engaged through expert-led therapies contributes to a better quality of life and can even slow down the progression of dementia.